tommy-russoniello/docs/bounties.md

 The first pull request for a bounty issue that is accepted and merged will earn that pull request's author the bounty amount, to be paid via PayPal.

+## Code Ownership
+All code submitted that is merged will be owned by Monstercat.

 ## Dev Community
 Join the [#dev channel on our Discord](https://discord.gg/9MVbaZM) to chat with other developers from the Monstercat family.